High family member involvement predicts better outcomes amongst people with BPD.

 – Hooley & Hoffman, 1999

-BPD is one of the most serious of mental illnesses, with a prevalence in Australia exceeding that of Schizophrenia and Bipolar Disorder combined.
+Borderline Personality Disorder (BPD) is one of the most serious of mental illnesses, with a prevalence in Australia exceeding that of Schizophrenia and Bipolar Disorder combined.
 It is an often-misunderstood condition that has many challenging aspects, to family members as well as clinicians.
 As a result, those affected by BPD are too often subject to high levels of stigma and discrimination within health services.

 The primary hallmark of BPD is the inability to regulate one’s emotions – this is commonly called “emotional dysregulation” and appears as a major over-reaction to normal emotions such as anger, fear, dislike, love.
 The emotion is normal, the response to the emotion is abnormal.